Gregor sentenced to 84 more years in third child sex abuse case

 He added: "This additional sentence will send a message to the community that child abuse will not be tolerated."

-The school district did not file any police reports and Gregor was hired at Española Public Schools with a "neutral" recommendation from Santa Fe administrators.
+The school district did not file a police report, and Gregor was hired at Española Public Schools with a "neutral" recommendation from Santa Fe administrators.

 Gregor, 65, did not offer a statement during the hearing.